sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

 sitespeed.js [options] <url>/<file>

 Browser
   -b, --browsertime.browser, --browser                                                              Choose which Browser to use when you test.
-Safari only works on Mac OS X and iOS 13 (or later).
-Chrome needs to be the same version as the current installed  ChromeDriver (check the changelog for what version that is currently used).
-Use --chrome.chromedriverPath to use another ChromeDriver version.  [choices: "chrome", "firefox", "safari", "edge"] [default: "chrome"]
+Safari only works on Mac OS X and iOS 13 (or later).  [choices: "chrome", "firefox", "safari", "edge"] [default: "chrome"]
   -n, --browsertime.iterations                                                                      How many times you want to test each page  [default: 3]
       --browsertime.spa, --spa                                                                      Convenient parameter to use if you test a SPA application: will automatically wait for X seconds after last network activity and use hash in file names.
 Read https://www.sitespeed.io/documentation/sitespeed.io/spa/  [boolean] [default: false]
       --browsertime.debug, --debug                                                                  Run Browsertime in debug mode.
 Use commands.breakpoint(name) to set breakpoints in your script.
 Debug mode works for Firefox/Chrome/Edge on desktop.  [boolean] [default: false]